-Here are some of the best places to watch fireworks in Singapore.
+Here is our guide on waterfront restaurants to watch fireworks in Singapore.

 I have never been shy to declare my undying love for breakfast.
 Be it a simple breakfast of kaya toast & soft-boiled eggs, or the Western All Day Breakfast; I love to explore and discover new breakfast places in Singapore.